ccnguyen/sparse-interp/README.md

 Classes are written for a regularly sampled grid (e.g. Bayer array) or an irregularly sampled grid.
 The input is a single channel with values at regular or irregular grid points, and the output is multiple channel image with values interpolated from whichever points correspond to that channel (given a lookup table).
 Can be used as a differentiable PyTorch nn.Module.

-- Multi-class Poisson disk sampling on a dense grid Implemented as described in Wei 2009.
+- Multi-class Poisson disk sampling on a dense grid.
+Implemented as described in Wei 2009.

 ## Getting started
 Use the model in `model.py` to interpolate an image.
 An example is given there.